Alankrita Bora

-Alankrita Bora is an Indian actress, model and a professional dancer based in Kathak, Bharatnatyam and Contemporary dance form, who made her Bollywood debut through 2018 movie Raja Abroadiya, directed by Lakhwinder Shabla.
+Alankrita Bora is an Indian actress, model and professional dancer based in Kathak and Bharatnatyam.
+She made her Bollywood debut through 2018 movie Raja Abroadiya, directed by Lakhwinder Shabla.
 She also appeared in Nanhi Si Kali: Betiyaan.

+Career

+Bora made her Bollywood debut in the 2018 movie Raja Abroadiya directed by Lakhwinder Shabla.

+In 2022, she appeared in the movie The Divine Romance alongside Jitesh Thakur.